This in-person seminar was held in April, 2022.

 Cancellation and Refund

+We have updated our policy to reflect current concerns.
 Enrollment is limited to assure maximum opportunity for participation and exchange of ideas.
 Substitutes will be accepted until the program starts.
-Cancellations will be accepted up to 14 calendar days prior to program start without incurring a $95 late cancellation fee.
-Full fee is charged for failure to attend when enrollment has not been canceled as specified.
-Contact Marie Jones at 254-736-0309 or email email@example.com.
+If you need to cancel for any COVID related reason, cancellations will be accepted without incurring a cancellation fee.
+We also offer the option to transfer your registration to a future event.
+Contact Marie Jones at 254-736-0309 or email firstname.lastname@example.org.

 All participants are eligible to receive up to 16 Continuing Education Credits (CPE’s) to fulfill professional accreditation requirements.
 Participants will receive 1 CPE credit for every 50 minutes in attendance.
 Field of Study: Auditing.
 Course Level: Basic.
 Group-live, lecture-style seminar; no prerequisites or advanced preparation required.
 For information regarding CPE, complaint, or program cancellation, please contact Marie Jones at 254-736-0309 or Rich Townsend at 972-679-6762 or email email@example.com.